Automate setting up Xcode

 brew bundle

-Although homebrew is a standard tool, you can always make this setup even more accessible by adding it to Fastlane.
+Although homebrew is a standard tool, you can always make it even more accessible with Fastlane.
 Just add this lane to your Fastfile:

 desc "Setup Xcode"